axodotdev/cargo-dist/book/src/reference/config.md

 This setting determines which custom jobs to run during the "build local artifacts" phase, during which binaries are built.

+### build-local-artifacts

+> since 0.7.3

+Example: `build-local-artifacts = false`

+This setting determines whether the builtin `build-local-artifacts` CI task should be generated (defaults true).
+If disabled, you are expected to use `build-local-artifacts-jobs` to generate the same artifacts the builtin task would have generated.

 ### cargo-dist-version

 > since 0.0.3